Media Cloud for WordPress

 It's recommended to edit the WordPress template files to ensure that the sizes attribute is set to display the images at the correct dimensions on your site.

-- Statamic PluginAn add-on for integrating imgix into Statamic sitesPHP 14 6 months ago
+- Statamic PluginAn add-on for integrating imgix into Statamic sitesPHP 14 a month ago